-Welcome to Victoria Square, the home of a number of eclectic enterprises, anchored by Artisans Alley.
+Victoria Square is home to a number of eclectic enterprises, anchored by Artisans Alley.
 Need a gift for family, friends or a special occasion?
 Visit Gilda’s Gift Baskets and Wood U. Something sweet to eat?
-Visit Tanner’s Bakery and Cafe, Sweet Sue’s Confectionery or Booth’s Jellies and Jams.
-Have tea at the Square’s tea shoppe, and get your quilting needs at the Quiet Quilrwe.
-Meanwhile, get to know the merchants on the Square and learn about the lives they lead.
+Visit Tanner’s Bakery and Cafe, Sweet Sue’s Confectionery, or Booth’s Jellies and Jams.
+Have tea at the Square’s tea shoppe, Tealicious, and get your quilting needs at the Quiet Quilter.
+You can even stay the night (or two) at Sassy Sally’s Bed and Breakfast.
+Through this series of stories, you’ll get to know the merchants on the Square and learn about the lives they lead.

 I hope you’ll enjoy Life On Victoria Square!

 The first story in the series, is …

 A young shoplifter not only swipes a couple of hand-carved figurines from Ray Davenport, owner of Victoria Square’s Wood U gift shop, but barrels into and injures Katie Bonner, manager of Artisans Alley.
 Upon his escape, the police are called, but before the ink is dry on the report, the boy’s grandmother drags the would-be thief back to return the purloined items.
 She’s got an agenda and great expectations?
 Can Ray come through in a pinch?